-- 44. The BNDP sits within two local authority areas, East Suffolk and the Broads Authority.
+- Contains Ordnance Survey data © Crown copyright and database right 2020 - 40.
+The BNDP sits within two local authority areas, East Suffolk and the Broads Authority.
 As a result, there are two adopted Local Plans which the Neighbourhood Plan will need to be in general conformity with.
-Figure 1 highlights the extent of the Broads Authority Executive Area within the BNDP area. - 45.
+Figure 1 highlights the extent of the Broads Authority Executive Area within the BNDP area. - 41.
 On 1 April 2019, East Suffolk Council was created by parliamentary order, covering the former districts of Suffolk Coastal District Council and Waveney District Council.
 The Waveney Local Plan remains the current planning document for the Waveney part of the East Suffolk Council area until such time that it is replaced.
 The East Suffolk Council Waveney Local Plan, adopted in March 2019, covers the period 2014-36.

-- 46. The Local Plan for the Broads, adopted May 2019, contains the policies and land allocation to help determine planning applications within the Broads Authority Executive Area. - 47.
-In East Suffolk, the Local Plan Policy WLP1.1 on the Scale and Location of Growth sets out that Bungay will accommodate approximately 6% of total housing growth across the district.
+- 42. The Local Plan for the Broads, adopted May 2019, contains the policies and land allocation to help determine planning applications within the Broads Authority Executive Area. - 43.
+In East Suffolk, the Local Plan Policy WLP1.1 on the Scale and Location of Growth sets out that Bungay will accommodate 6% of total housing growth across the district.
 The plan allocates two sites for housing (and other uses) to the south-east of the town off St John's Road.
-These allocations will deliver approximately 485 new homes, of which 150 already have outline planning permission.
-At the time of writing the Local Plan (March 2017) this was in addition to 72 new homes on unallocated sites already completed or with planning permission granted since the beginning of the Local Plan Period.
+These allocations will deliver 485 new homes, of which 150 already have outline planning permission.
+This is in addition to 72 new homes on unallocated sites already completed or with planning permission granted since the beginning of the Local Plan Period.
 The Local Plan Policy WLP1.2 sets out that Neighbourhood Plans can allocate additional land for residential, employment or town centre development providing that adjustments and allocations do not undermine the overall distribution strategy outlined in WLP1.1.
-The indicative housing requirement agreed and provided by East Suffolk Council for Bungay Neighbourhood Plan is 67.
-This has been identified based on an agreed methodology set out in Neighbourhood Plans Indicative Housing Requirements, East Suffolk Council, July 20211.
-On page 5 of this document it states:
+The indicative housing requirement agreed and provided by East Suffolk Council for Bungay Neighbourhood Plan is 70. - 44.
+There is no allocation for housing in the BNDP area identified in the Local Plan for the Broads. - 45.
+The Vision for BNDP is that Bungay will be a historic and distinctive market town with a strong local identify and a vibrant town centre, Bungay is a place that people choose to visit.
+In the next 15 to 20 years the town will host a mix of new housing built to a high green standard and community facilities that meet the needs of its residents and the surrounding rural communities.
+Our Plan is to develop a sustainable Bungay with increased local employment and leisure facilities; to establish a green policy to encourage walking, cycling and a greener approach to local transport generally.
+Enhancing access to open spaces and the surrounding countryside is to be a priority within the Plan with a focus on the health and wellbeing of residents.
+Facilities for tourists will be encouraged. - 46.
+This is underpinned by the following objectives: - Objective 1 Meet the housing and infrastructure needs of Bungay's residents and future population. - Objective 2 Protect and enhance community and public facilities and services. - Objective 3 Support the vitality and regeneration of the town centre. - Objective 4 Enable Bungay to realise its potential as a visitor attraction. - Objective 5 Improve the attractiveness of walking and cycling. - Objective 6 Ensure that the built character of Bungay is preserved and is reflected in new developments. - Objective 7 Promote the quality and enjoyment of the natural environment, especially the surrounding fen and marshes.